 Ornaments & accessories

-These funky coat hooks at Chalet Vivaldaim bring a touch of nature indoors and make a change from the norm.
+These funky coat hooks bring a touch of nature indoors and make a change from the norm.
 The metal stag head ornament in this setting similarly adds interest and a natural artistic form.

-You don’t have to stick to traditional paintings and artwork – take this wall of clocks at La Ferme du Gran Shan.
-It provides an almost sculptural feel in the living space, as well as adding that individual touch.
+You don’t have to stick to traditional paintings and artwork.
+Take this wall of clocks: it provides an almost sculptural feel in the living space, as well as adding that individual touch.

-These glass ornaments at Dorealp bring a focal point to the centre of the room.
+These glass ornaments bring a focal point to the centre of the room.
 Pairing them with rustic wooden tables creates a complimentary sense of contrast.

 Flowers and plants

 Never underestimate the power of flowers!
 Flora and fauna are timeless chalet interior accessories that can bring something to any space.
 You can use real or artificial plants to break up flat white or wooden walls and bring the outside in.
-They also work brilliantly in bathrooms, like this example at Chalet Argali.
+As we see here, they also work brilliantly in bathrooms.

-Another brilliant example of the power of plants is from LoftYaute.
-We especially love the hanging baskets underneath the stairs which create a boho-inspired, contemporary feel.
+Another brilliant example of the power of plants: we especially love the hanging baskets underneath the stairs which create a boho-inspired, contemporary feel.

 Mirrors

-Mirrors serve so many purposes.
-They are practical, make spaces appear bigger and brighter, and reflect back views.
-Take this mirror with a rustic wooden surround in Chalet Bonnevie’s dining area to see what we mean!
+Mirrors serve so many purposes: they are practical, make spaces appear bigger and brighter, and reflect back views.

 Artwork and prints

-The colourful artworks in Maison Keryaute perfectly complement the other creative styling choices.
+These colourful artworks perfectly complement the other creative styling choices.
 White walls with colourful accessories are an excellent way to enhance your spaces and create an inviting environment that potential guests will be drawn to.

 Statement prints

 A larger-scale, well-lit painting shows attention to detail and acts as a focal point in a room.
-This handsome monochrome stag piece in Chalet Victorina contrasts well with its warm woody surroundings.
+This handsome monochrome stag piece contrasts well with its warm woody surroundings.

 Graphic art

-This graphic illustration from Black Peuf fits perfectly in its minimalist surroundings at Chalet Zamaro.
+This graphic illustration from Black Peuf fits perfectly in its minimalist surroundings in this bedroom.
 Including ski-themed art within your chalet helps create a sense of novelty for the guests.

-This large graphic print at Chalet Ruisselet offers a fresh focal point to this seating space.
+This large graphic print offers a fresh focal point to this seating space.
 It’s important not to forget about communal spaces such as these, which may not necessarily be your most-used rooms.
 They can create cosy reading spaces for guests wanting some quiet time!

 Wall art

-Another fabulous idea from Chalet Victorina is this striking 3D wall feature using ski-related words and images.
+Another fabulous idea is this striking 3D wall feature using ski-related words and images.

 They tie in with the contemporary interior design style and create a modern yet comfortable feel.

-Chalet Le Buhel demonstrates a similar use of text art in their playroom.
+Here a similar use of text art in a playroom.

 This really helps the photography pop and could even help guests remember your property’s name!